Arghyasree/multispecies-mic-transfer/docs/public_pipeline.md

 Candidate genome representations, antibiotic representations, architectures, and hyperparameters are compared through bidirectional transfer between the two development species.

-The main model-selection metric is per-antibiotic macro-RMSE.
+The main model-selection metric is per-antibiotic macro-averaged root mean squared error (macro-RMSE).

 More details are provided in: